hanfak/topics-to-learn/testing-reading-maintaining/what-to-prime.md

   - Generally used for database or network calls classes, for acceptance tests
   - Can replace a network call without going over the network, or go other network to a local server which returns whatever you want (wiremock)
   - Can have a test database (ie test container) which mimics prod db
   - Used when method under test cannot be checked, so need to verify behaviour in a delegate that is called in the method.
-Thus can use a fake delegate as stub and assert on its state or methods.
+Thus can use a stub as a fake delegate  and assert on its state or methods.
+  - Can have extra methods in stubs, which we can use to assert on
+    - useful when method under test returns void, or want to check action has been performed by dependency (better to use verify with a mock)

+- Ways of priming time
+  - Can apply to time or date
+  - if test is using current time, ie Instant.now(), the code can not use the same current time, ie calling Instant.now() in prod code, as there will be time lag.
+  - Solutions
+    - Create an Interface, ie MyClock, with a one method, ie Instant getCurrentTime().
+Pass this Interface as a dependency into

 - Issues when priming
   - Mocked an object, primed it, but it does not look like it been primed during debugging